rosa-martin/Cisco-CCNA2/README.md

 ### Stateful
 ipv6 dhcp pool [pool_name]

-adress prefix [prefix from which the addresses will be from] (example - 2001:db8:acad:10::/64)
+adress prefix [range where the addresses will be from] (example - 2001:db8:acad:10::/64)

 dns-server 2001:db8:acad::254 (this address can be whatever)